z3i/gutenberg/README.md

 }
 ```

 This one sets your repo to `"sword"` and user to `"somu"`.
-Those two variables are very
+These variables are very
 important in Gutenberg.
-They’re magical.
+They’re magic.
 After setting them, you can easily generate a header,
 for example, using built-in `{{head}}` variable.
 This is what you’d get:

     Sword